Analysis of the Entanglement with Centers: The Entanglement with Centers in the -Form Non-Interacting Theory

-We discuss the universal term of the entanglement entropy in the $p$-form free theory.
-We compute the entanglement entropy in the Euclidean flat background with a $S^{2p}$ entangling surface.
-In this case the universal term of the entanglement entropy can be expressed in terms of the universal terms of massless free scalar field theories in various different dimensions.
-We also give the results for the universal terms of the entanglement entropy in the case of the $p$-form free theory in $p+1$ and $p+2$ dimensions.
+We discuss the universal term of entanglement entropy in the $p$-form non-interacting theory.
+We compute the entanglement entropy in the Euclidean flat background with an $S^{2p}$ entangling surface.
+In this case, the universal term of entanglement entropy in the $p$-form non-interacting theory can be expressed in terms of the universal terms of massless non-interacting scalar field theory in various even dimensions.
+We also give the results for the universal terms of entanglement entropy in the case of the $p$-form non-interacting theory in $p+1$ and $p+2$ dimensions. \\